 The places listed above are all very close to where our training and retreat take place at Casa Luna.

 They are also very economically priced.

-The places listed below provide unique experiences that, as suggested at the top of this page, you might want to try out for the last few days of your training.
-However a couple of them, as noted in the descriptions, are definitely not within walking distance to our training site at Casa Luna; so you would have to get a bike, scooter or taxi.
+The places listed below provide unique experiences that, as suggested at the top of this page, you might want to try out for the last few days of your retreat or training; or if you decide to stay longer.
+However a couple of them, as noted in the descriptions, are definitely not within walking distance to our training and retreat area; and some are outside of the Ubud city limits altogether.

 Nevertheless, who knows when you might ever be able to stay at places like these again!

 For Yogis on Retreat

 This page is probably most useful to those coming to our Bali Yoga Retreat or Thai Yoga Massage training (Jan 15th - 27th).
 Most of our yogis in teacher training (Dec 13 - Jan 9) will have arranged their lodging thru us at the first 3 sites listed below.
 But for those of you on retreat, we thought you might like to see more options since you are only paying for 12 days, not 28).
 Nevertheless, whether you are on retreat or in the training if you opt for some place other than the first 3 places listed below, you will need to reserve it on your own.
 Nevertheless, we are happy to assist you if we can.